Md-GolamSarwar-E-Azam/portfolio-site/README.md

 # Data Analyst

+## 🔀 Toggle Section
 [**About Me**](#about-me) | [**Projects**](#projects)
 ## About Me

   Hi there! 👋

-  I am a **results-driven Data Analyst** with over 3.5 years of experience delivering insights for **pharmaceutical, education, and manufacturing sectors**.
+  I am a **results-driven Data Analyst** with over 4+ years of experience delivering insights for **pharmaceutical, education, and manufacturing sectors**.
 I specialize in **dashboards, data pipelines, and BI solutions** that help businesses make better, faster decisions.

   ### 💡 What I Do Best
   - Build **impactful dashboards** in Tableau & Power BI